Exabyte-io/documentation/docs/ui/specific/homepage.md

 ## 1. Run Simulations

 Here, the user can choose to calculate [material properties](/materials/properties.md) of interest, through the selection of the corresponding workflow template.
-Examples of pre-defined templates may include total energy calculations, phonon or bandstructure dispersion calculations, as well as the possibility to relax and optimize the geometry of the crystal structure.
+Examples of pre-defined templates may include total energy calculations, phonon dispersions or electronic bandstructure calculations.

-At the moment, our platform only supports the [Density Functional Theory](/models/dft/overview.md) (DFT) theoretical framework for executing electronic structure calculations, as implemented by the [Quantum ESPRESSO](/applications/quantum-espresso.md) or [VASP](/applications/vasp.md) applications.

 A sample of workflow templates included under this option is portrayed in the image below.
 Clicking any of these available templates creates a new job implementing the workflow, under the default Project of the user's Account.